dimastatz/visum/README.md

 # VISUM

 ## Background
 Visum is the Cost Optimization Tool for Cloud Native Applications.
-The first version of this project takes a [bottom up](https://en.wikipedia.org/wiki/Top-down_and_bottom-up_design) approach and focuses on cost optimization of [Apache Spark](https://spark.apache.org/) Applications only.
+The first version of this project takes a [bottom up](https://en.wikipedia.org/wiki/Top-down_and_bottom-up_design) approach and focuses on cost optimization of [Apache Spark](https://spark.apache.org/) Applications that running on [AWS](https://en.wikipedia.org/wiki/Amazon_Web_Services/).
 However, Apache Spark Applications are a private and probably one of more complicated cases of Cloud Native Applications.
 Later, Visum can be extended to handle any Cloud Native Application.

 ### Apache Spark

+### AWS and Apache Spark